-Fig. 9.
-Top row: Response time and temporal behaviour of reference and prototype sensors following a large angle tilt in x-direction, results shown for the x-angle (left) and y-angle (right).
-Bottom row: Response time and temporal behaviour of reference and prototype sensors following a large angle tilt in xy-direction, results shown for the x-angle (left) and y-angle (right).
+Fig. 10.
+Top row: Response time and temporal behavior of reference and prototype sensors following a large angle tilt in x-direction, results shown for the x-angle (left) and y-angle (right).
+Bottom row: Response time and temporal behavior of reference and prototype sensors following a large angle tilt in xy-direction, results shown for the x-angle (left) and y-angle (right).
 Time interval of 2 acquisitions per second.
 Reference sensor stabilizes as before around the initial (0°,0°) position in less than 1 second whereas the prototype sensor needs much longer to stabilize and doesn’t get back to its initial position by then.

-Repeatability measurements have been performed again by tilting the measurement stage in different random directions and at different angles and measuring the angle to which the inclinometers stabilize after a time interval of 15 seconds (as shown in Figure 10 – top left).
+Repeatability measurements have been performed again by tilting the measurement stage in different random directions and at different angles and measuring the angle to which the inclinometers stabilize after a time interval of 15 seconds (as shown in Figure 11 – top left).
 An offset has been introduced by resetting the program between two measurements but the mobile mass tends to stabilize around an identical central point.
 Standard deviation results have been performed in both x and y-axis for the reference and prototype sensor with respectively 0.048° and 0.1° in x-axis and 0.088° and 0.066° in y-axis.
 The standard deviation results of the prototype inclinometer are higher than those of the reference sensor, which clearly shows that cyclical measurements directly impact the performance of the prototype sensor in terms of precision and consistency.